mouseless/governance/README.md

 Rules;

 - These roles serve as team names on GitHub and can be mentioned on Discord
-- A member can have multiple functional roles
+- A person can have multiple functional roles

 ### Other